Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/dts-lsp.md

 ---
 # DTS LSP Integration

-This page explains how Zephyr Workbench integrates with the DeviceTree Language Server (DTS‑LSP), what it does for you, and what to expect when working with `.dts` and `.overlay` files.
+This page explains how Zephyr Workbench integrates with the DeviceTree Language Server by Kyle Bonnici([DTS-LSP](https://github.com/kylebonnici/dts-lsp)), what it does for you, and what to expect when working with `.dts` and `.overlay` files.

 ---

 ## Overview

-- Provides on‑the‑fly DTS language features (go‑to, hover, diagnostics, formatting) by talking to the external `dts-lsp` VS Code extension.
+- Provides on-the-fly DTS language features (go-to, hover, diagnostics, formatting) by talking to the external `dts-lsp` VS Code extension.
 - Automatically creates and selects DTS contexts based on the file you open:
   - Application overlays (`.overlay`) use the app build directory’s `build_info.yml` to derive include paths, bindings, the main `dtsFile`, overlays, and compile commands.
   - Workspace DeviceTree files (`.dts` in the Zephyr tree) use the Zephyr kernel tree to derive include and bindings paths.